ClimateCompatibleGrowth/GeoH2/README.md

 If you already have weather data for your area of interest, just use step 2!
 If not, you need to run two rules.
-First, run the prep rule to: (1) assign country-specific interest rates, technology lifetimes, and heat and electricity prices from `country_parameters.xlsx` to different hexagons based on their country; and (2) drop any duplicated hexagons that do not belong to the country that is be run for.
+First, run the prep rule to: (1) assign country-specific interest rates, technology lifetimes, and heat and electricity prices from `country_parameters.xlsx` to different hexagons based on their country; and (2) drop any duplicated hexagons that do not belong to the country that is to be run for.
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] run_prep
 ```